cybshark/Terraform_DynamoDB_S3_Lambda/README.md

 ● Create modules wherever needed.
 ● Use a remote backend for terraform.
 ● All the resources should be created in Terraform(No manual).

+Now, it’s time to upload index.zip into the S3 bucket we just created.
+We’ll achieve this using the command 'aws s3 cp index.zip s3://mybuck123462/index.zip'